KeystoneDH/2016/victuals.md

 ### Lunch

 - [The Porch at Schenley](https://goo.gl/maps/ysRTa6rkPSH2) has pizzas, salads, and sandwiches.
-- [Conflit Kitchen](https://goo.gl/maps/WyHHSTRBKdr) is a fun lunch spot that serves ethnic fair from countries currently in conflict with the United States.
+- [Conflict Kitchen](https://goo.gl/maps/WyHHSTRBKdr) is a fun lunch spot that serves ethnic fair from countries currently in conflict with the United States.
 They are currently serving Iranian food.
 - [Spice Island Tea House](https://goo.gl/maps/WzoGicauA382) is a delightful Southeast Asian restaurant.
 Their pumpkin curry is awesome.
 - [Ali Baba](https://goo.gl/maps/ESTFbfDYsUu) is a middle-eastern restaurant on Craig street, near CMU, with falafel n'at.
 - [Hello Bistro](https://goo.gl/maps/goCZye9gjEC2) is another local chain serving burgers, but also substantial salads (with things like kale and quinoa).
 Salads are good, so they can get a bit busy at lunchtime.